betterzhou/Dual-Inf/README.md

 This repository contains code for the paper "[Explainable Differential Diagnosis With Dual-Inference Large Language Models](https://www.nature.com/articles/s44401-025-00015-6)" (NPJ Health Systems 2025).

+# 🔥🔥🔥 Expert-Annotated Dataset for Differential Diagnosis 🔥🔥🔥

+We have constructed an **expert-annotated dataset** specifically designed for differential diagnosis!

 ---